11-13 October 2018 | Executive seminar

-During the last decade, "nudges" have quickly entered the toolbox of modern policy makers and public managers.
-This is most visibly reflected in the emergence of different `Nudge Units’, institutions that design and test policies using Randomised Control Trials (RCTs).
+Nudges - small and cost-effective interventions that build on behavioural science rather than mainstream economics - have quickly entered the toolbox of modern policymakers and public managers.
+Most visibly this is reflected in the emergence of numerous ‘Nudge Units’, institutions that design and test policies using Randomized Control Trials (RCTs).